 Sandi Gardiner is Sandra Roberts.

-The kids in the early KS videos, are their kids.
-In a meet the dev video, she tells of how she first started working on Star Citizen and never mentions being married to or her having been Chris’ intern at Ascendant Pictures
+The kids in the early Kickstarter pitch videos, are theirs.
+In a meet the dev video with Chris Roberts, she tells of how she first started working on Star Citizen and never mentions being married to or her having been Chris’ intern at Ascendant Pictures

 At the time that my 2nd blog, Interstellar Discourse, went up, in which I questioned her experience, qualifications, etc, her original LinkedIn profile (which we have screen capped), contained entries for her degrees at UCLA.